 variance equations is an input variable.
 If e.g. the system equation contains

-then it is declared using addInput(u)
+an input variable u then it is declared using addInput(u).

-must be contained in the data.frame .data
+The input u must be contained in the data.frame .data provided

-when calling the estimate
+when calling the estimate or predict methods.

 Method setParameter()